cdupont/Timeloop/README.md

 The emitter will emit a "walker", here at time step 0.
 The walkers always walk straight, except when they collides with another walker.
 When a walker collide with another walker, they always turn right (as a rule).
-If the walker enters the entry portal at the right time, it will walk out the of the exit portal at the mentioned time.
+If the walker enters the entry portal at the right time, it will walk out of the exit portal at the mentioned time.

 ![start](img/start.png)